 Section 1.
 The standard day shift shall be an established consecutive eight (8) hour period between the hours of 6:00 a.m. and 5:00 p.m., exclusive of a thirty (30) minute unpaid lunch period scheduled by the Employer which may vary between the hours of 11:00 a.m. and 1:00 p.m.
 A work day starts at the beginning of the day shift and continues for a twenty-four hour period thereafter.
-The work week starts at the beginning of the day shift Monday morning and continues until the beginning of the day shift the following Monday morning.
+The work week starts at the beginning of the day shift the following Monday morning.
 Forty (40) hours per week shall constitute a week's work, Monday through Friday inclusive.